Influence of the nozzle size on droplet generation

 Influence of the nozzle geometry on the droplet size

 Among the different geometries for droplet generation (flow focusing, T-junction, co-flow), the best monodispersity is obtained with flow focusing and co-flow.
 Generally, they are composed of a nozzle containing the fluid of the dispersed phase embedded in a rectangular or axisymmetric channel containing the shear fluid of the continuous phase.
-A contraction zone downstream of the nozzle is used in flow focusing devices to change the hydrodynamic behaviour of the flow field and thus the formation of droplets.
+A contraction zone downstream of the nozzle is used in flow-focusing devices to change the hydrodynamic behavior of the flow field and thus the formation of droplets.

 Figure 1: Schematic of the computational domain used to model a microfluidic coaxial flow focusing (CFF) device